s-glass/reading-notes/102/class3notes.md

 * **Centralized Version Control**: CVCS = centralized version control system, developed because of collaboration on developer teams on a single file or set of files.
 - single server system storing all changes and file versions; can be accessed by various clients

-* **Distributed Version Control** DVCS Distrubuted Version Control System addresses the server as a single point of failure; allows clients to create mirrored repositories.
+* **Distributed Version Control** DVCS Distributed Version Control System addresses the server as a single point of failure; allows clients to create mirrored repositories.
 These data backups can be easily placed on the server to replace any lost info.
 - bypasses issues with a single CVS going down, corruption of a central hard disk, etc.

 * **What is Git?**